Mo-Abdelhameed/Multiclass-Classification-FARS-Dataset-PyCaret/README.md

   - `fars_test.csv`: Contains the test data in CSV format.
 The file does not contain the target column.
 - `docs/`: Contains the documentation for the dataset.
   - `Fatality Analysis Reporting System Analytical User’s Manual, 1975-2021.pdf`: This is the original documentation for the dataset sourced directly from FARS.
 This comprehensive manual contains more information on each of the features in the dataset.
-- `License.md`: Contains the license information for this project.
 - `README.md`: Provides an overview and detailed description of the project, including how to use and understand the dataset.

-## License

-This project, including the code, analyses, and documentation, is licensed under the MIT License.
-However, please note that the dataset is sourced from the **FARS** and is in the public domain.
-You can find detailed licensing information in our [LICENSE.md](LICENSE.md) file.

 ## Contact Information